-Matters can come to PNVCR through various channels, the most common being (1) by referral of the Office of the Dean of Students, the Office of Residential Life and Education, or the Judicial Board; and (2) by request of a community member following a community disruption.
+Matters can come to PNVCR through various channels, the most common being (1) by referral of the Office of the Dean of Students, the Office of Residential Life and Education, or the Conduct Review Board; and (2) by request of a community member following a community disruption.
 PNVCR will contact the parties involved to participate in a process.

 We encourage students, faculty, and staff to reach out for a preliminary conversation about what services might be available for a given situation.

 Request PNVCR Services Please do not use this form to report emergencies or time-sensitive requests.
 If your situation is an emergency, contact the Office of Safety and Security at 207-725-3500 or 9-1-1.

 Submissions are reviewed during regular business hours (Monday through Friday, 8:30 a.m.–5:00 p.m., when the College is in session) and will be responded to within one business day.

 Whitney Hogan, director of residential education and assistant dean of student affairs

 Katherine O’Grady, associate dean of student affairs and community standards and deputy Title IX coordinator for students